-147Forsen L, Sogaard AJ, Meyer HE, et al. Survival after hip fracture: short- and long-term excess mortality according to age and gender.
+Forsen L, Sogaard AJ, Meyer HE, et al. Survival after hip fracture: short- and long-term excess mortality according to age and gender.
 Osteoporos Int 1999;10(1):73-8.

-148Wolinsky FD, Fitzgerald JF, Stump TE.
+Wolinsky FD, Fitzgerald JF, Stump TE.
 The effect of hip fracture on mortality, hospitalization, and functional status: a prospective study.
 Am J Public Health 1997;87(3):398-403.

-149Myers AH, Robinson EG, Van Natta ML, et al. Hip fractures among the elderly: factors associated with in-hospital mortality.
-Am J Epidemiol 1991;134(10):1128-37. a raw provider level mean of 14.4% and a standard deviation of 16.0%.150
+The largest published study of in-hospital mortality reported a rate of 4.9% in 1979-88, which suggests that mortality rates are likely to be relatively reliable at the hospital level.
+Empirical evidence shows that this indicator is precise, with a raw provider level mean of 14.4% and a standard deviation of 16.0%.